project-fifo/docs/snarl/configuration.rst

     During a full rebuild reads from the Snarl system are delayed to prevent slowing down the database during the rebuild this value specifies the delay between reads.

 ``sync.interval``
-    This defines how often it should be checked if differences exists betwen local and remote nodes.
+    This defines how often it should be checked if differences exists between local and remote nodes.
 Please keep in mind that sync should be set up in both directions this syncs will be performed about twice as often as specified here.

 ``sync.recv_timeout``
     If a command is send to a sync partner and this threshold is exceeded the connection will attempt to bounce and be reestablished.